Calcium Goes Way Beyond the Bones

 So here’s the case.
 Have you ever wondered why people with high blood pressure take a calcium channel blocker?
 It is because it blocks the calcium from going inside the cell.

 When calcium is not mobilized in other parts of your body, it gets stuck inside your cell.
 It may result to the hardening of your arteries or even hypertension.

-The condition also lowers your insulin sensitivity, so you will likely get diabetes.
+The condition also lowers your Fat Storing Hormone sensitivity, so you will likely get diabetes.

 While calcium controls the reproduction of your cellular growth, too much of it also disrupts the normal cell death in your body.
 This mechanism, known as apoptosis, is supposed to control the growth and death of cells to maintain balance in your body.
 But with too much calcium in your cells, growth becomes uncontrolled, resulting to more cells that turns into tumors, and eventually the big C: Cancer.

 Even your painful joint area inflammation – your arthritis, bursitis, even your kidney and gallstones.
 All of these problems can also be associated with too much calcium in your cells.

 Vitamins that prevent calcium cell buildup

 Calcium can only move through a transport system.
 These vehicles are the vitamins and things needed to help mobilize the calcium in your body.

 If you are deficient with vitamin D, you will likely suffer from this condition because nothing will help your body to absorb calcium.
 Your body will just compensate by holding more calcium inside the cell.